ConlanMcNamee/yummly_example/README.md

 ```
   OnInit lets is populate the page on startup, the yummlyGetService is the service we just created, and ./rxjs-operators is for our api call.

-- Next step is to modify the @Component so that we can see our data displayed on the page
+## Modify the @Component so that we can see our data displayed on the page
 ```
 @Component({
   selector: 'my-app',